mofanv/darknetz/README.md

 ```
 darknetp classifier predict -pp_start 4 -pp_end 9 cfg/mnist.dataset cfg/mnist_lenet.cfg models/mnist/mnist_lenet.weights  data/mnist/images/t_00007_c3.png
 ```
-When the layer is inside the TEE, we want to hide the output in some ways as well (for defending potential attacks (e.g. membership inference)).
+When the layer is inside the TEE, we want to hide the output in some ways as well (for defending against potential attacks (e.g. membership inference)).
 Showing the confidence score of inference also leaks privacy, so if the softmax layer is in the TEE, it only transfers back the `top1` prediction.
 You will get results like this:

 ```
 100.00%: 3